connor-duffin/punter/README.md

 ## Build and test

-We use [CMake](https://cmake.org/cmake/help/latest/index.html) to build and test the project.
+We use [CMake](https://cmake.org/cmake/help/latest/index.html) to build and test the project, with tests via [Catch2](https://github.com/catchorg/Catch2).
 Strictly speaking, building is not needed as it is header-only, however it will at least run the tests.

 To build and test the project (from the `build` directory):